LLNL/GRAPE/README.md

     grape mr (merge remote branch).
 If the remote branch is different from your current branch, this will update or add a local version of that branch, then merge it into your current branch.
-If you perform a grape mr on the current branch, then this will do a merge assuming the remote branch has a different line of development than your local branch.
+If you perform a grape mr on the current branch or if the remote branch can not be fastforward merged into your local version of that branch, then this will do a merge assuming the remote branch has a different line of development than your local branch.
 (Ideal for developers working on shared branches.)

     Usage: grape-mr [<branch>] [--am | --as | --at | --aT | --ay | --aY | --askAll] [--continue] [--noRecurse] [--noUpdate] [--squash]